 Sands of Silence: Waves of Courage is a personal documentary about a filmmaker who, inspired by the transformation of the sex-trafficking survivors whose lives she is documenting, finds the courage to break the silence about sexual abuse in her own life.

-is president and founder of Human Trafficking Survivors Foundation Herself a survivor of a cycle of sexual violence and trafficking, she has dedicated her life to support survivors of sexual assault in the Latino community of Southern California and beyond.
-She is the recipient of numerous awards, among them the LULAC 2011 Hispanic Woman of the Year, the AIMS 2013 Hispanic Leadership Award, and recognitions for her community service by the U.S. House of Representatives, California Senator Lou Correa (Women Making a Difference,) and California Senator Ricardo Lara (Breaking the Chains of Slavery.)
+is president and founder of Fundación de Sobrevientes de Tráfico Humano (Human Trafficking Survivors Foundation, a 501(c)3).
+A survivor of a cycle of sexual violence and trafficking, Virginia has dedicated her life to support survivors of sexual violence in the Latino community of Southern California and beyond.
+She is the recipient of numerous awards, among them the LULAC 2011 Hispanic Woman of the Year, the AIMS 2013 Hispanic Leadership Award, and has received recognitions for her community service by the U.S. House of Representatives, California Senator Lou Correa (Women Making a Difference,) and California Senator Ricardo Lara (Breaking the Chains of Slavery.)

 Perhaps the only known person who was trafficked as a baby, is today an empowered teenager, and, like her mother, Virginia Isaias, she has started to speak up and is ready to change the world.
 Lala told her mom, “You told me one person can change the world, and I want to be that person.”

-Founder of Shakti Samuha Charimaya (Anu) Tamang is recipient of numerous awards, among them, Hero Acting to End ModernDay Slavery Award 2011, by Hillary Clinton, and the National Gorimaya Woman Genius Award.
-She is founder of Shakti Samuha which has been awarded with Ramon Magsaysay Award 2013.
-She was sold to India when she was 16 years to work in brothel as a sex worker.
-She spent 22 months in a brothel before the Indian government rescued her along with over 200 other Nepali women in 1996.
+Founder of Shakti Samuha Charimaya (Anu) Tamang is recipient of numerous awards, among them, the Hero Acting to End Modern-Day Slavery Award 2011, by Hillary Clinton, and the National Gorimaya Woman Genius Award.
+She is founder of Shakti Samuha which has been awarded with the Ramon Magsaysay Award 2013.
+She was sold to India when she was 16 years to work in a brothel as a sex worker.
+She spent 22 months as a sex-slave before the Indian government rescued her along with over 200 other Nepali women in 1996.
 Upon her return to Nepal, Tamang was ostracised by her community.
 Later in 2000, Tamang and 15 other survivors established Shakti Samuha, an antitrafficking NGO in Kathmandu, Nepal.

 SANDS OF SILENCE: Waves of Courage